How To Avoid Weight Gain Over The Holiday Season In Midlife

 3. Be careful of too many sweet treats

 You know the massive slices of gateaux, Lindor chocolates, truffles that look like cute Christmas puds, slices of pie or Christmas pudding.
-These are high calorie foods with no place in a healthy diet.
-Allow yourself just a small slice to indulge the festive season.
-Try plain nuts or your own homemade bliss balls, perhaps even some dark chocolate.
+These are calorie dense foods with little nutritious value.
+Allow yourself a small slice to indulge the festive season.
+Or try plain nuts or your own homemade bliss balls, perhaps even some dark chocolate.

-You’ll notice your sweet tooth calms down over time and you begin to lose the taste for these kinds of treats.
+You’ll notice your sweet tooth calms down over time and you begin to instead crave more nutritious choices.

 4. Do you really need those nibblies?

-Crackers with pate, or those nuts?
-How about some vegetable sticks with home made hummus or tzatziki.
+How about taking along some vegetable sticks with home made hummus, tzatziki or vegan dip.

 5. Stick to low carbohydrate and low alcoholic wines and beers